Wikimedia Foundation: Wikimedia Endowment

-The Foundation itself has provided annual grants of $5 million to its Endowment since 2016.
-These amounts have been recorded as part of the Foundation's "awards and grants" expenses.
-In September 2021, the Foundation announced that the Wikimedia Endowment had reached its initial $100 million fundraising goal in June 2021, five years ahead of its initial target.
+The foundation itself has provided annual grants of $5 million to its Endowment since 2016.
+These amounts have been recorded as part of the foundation's "awards and grants" expenses.
+The Endowment pays the foundation for expenses the foundation incurs on behalf of the Endowment, mostly salaries of staff; in 2022–2023, this payment was 1.8 million.
+In September 2021, the foundation announced that the Wikimedia Endowment had reached its initial $100 million fundraising goal in June 2021, five years ahead of its initial target.
+In January 2024, the endowment was reported to have a value of $140 million.

 Financial development

-The Foundation summarizes its assets in the "Statements of Activities" in its audited reports.
+The foundation summarizes its assets in the "Statements of Activities" in its audited reports.
 These do not include funds in the Wikimedia Endowment, however expenses from the 2015–16 financial year onward include payments to the Wikimedia Endowment.

-Expenses
+Expenses (2004–2020)

 A plurality of Wikimedia Foundation expenses are salaries and wages, followed by community and affiliate grants, contributions to the endowment, and other professional operating expenses and services.

 Grants

 The Wikimedia Foundation has received a steady stream of grants from other foundations throughout its history.